Balakrishna-RK/Balakrishna-RK/Projects/Design_and_Analysis_of_8-bit_Carry_Select_Adder_Schematic_Design_Layout_Design_and_LVS_Validation_using_SKY130PDK/README.md

 ### 5.1 FA Schematic Design

-  The full adder is designed using the generate, propagate, and delete methodology with CMOS logic.
-This design and implementation will be carried out using the SkyWater 130nm technology, employing eSim and Ngspice software.
+  The Full adder is designed using the generate, propagate, and delete methodology with CMOS logic.
+This design and implementation will be carried out using the SkyWater 130nm technology, employing Xschem and Ngspice software.
 A full adder is a digital circuit that adds three input bits (A, B, and Cin) and produces two output bits (SUM and CARRY).
 The full adder performs binary addition, where the SUM output represents the sum of the three inputs, and the CARRY output represents the carry-over bit from the addition.
 ![FA Schematic Circuit](assets/images/full_adder/schematic/fa_sch_circuit.png)

 ![FA symbol](assets/images/full_adder/schematic/fa_symbol.png)